cassrogers/contaminated-cell-automaton/README.md

 ### Using the Contaminated Cell Automaton

 **PLEASE NOTE:** This program is not yet functional.
 Running it produces a grid of randomly distributed cells.
-It will cycle through the moveCell method until an `array out of bounds index exception` is thrown (at a different iteration each time due to the random distribution of cells.
+It will cycle through the moveCell method until an `array out of bounds index exception` is thrown (at a different iteration each time due to the random distribution of cells).
 The program will also only choose the cell diagonally up and left from the randomly chosen cell.